 1. Keep Organized Records

 If you part ways with your seasonal hires after the rush is over, don’t completely lose contact.
-If they proved to be effective hires, you may want to call on them for help during the next busy season.
-Keep records with each hire’s name and contact information and markdown whether or not you’d like to invite them back in the future.
+If they proved to be effective, you may want to call on them for help during the next busy season.
+Keep records with each hire’s name and contact information and mark down whether you’d like to invite them back in the future.

 2. Host Exit Interviews

-Treat your seasonal employee’s departure, in the same manner, you would a permanent hire; exit interviews can help you glean important insights into your business operation and may help you spot areas that need improvement.
+Treat your seasonal employee’s departure in the same manner you would a permanent hire.
+Exit interviews can help you glean important insights into your business operation and may highlight areas that need improvement.